Entrepreneurship at Notre Dame

 At Innovation Park, ESTEEM students have the opportunity to interact with other entrepreneurs, Notre Dame faculty and researchers, alumni, and commercial mentors.
 The Park serves as a site of nucleation where productive collisions between individuals such as entrepreneurs and inventors, students and investors, and subject matter experts and University staff regularly take place.

-Leighton Hall, a 55,000 sq. ft. structure housing incubation facilities, state-of-the-art lab space, high-tech conference rooms and collaborative areas, as well as administrative offices, will be joined in late 2017 by Quinn Hall, a 40,000 sq. ft. building.
-The expanded Innovation Park facility is also home to the IDEA Center.
+Leighton Hall, a 55,000 sq. ft. structure housing incubation facilities, state-of-the-art lab space, high-tech conference rooms and collaborative areas, as well as administrative offices, was joined in late 2017 by Quinn Hall, a 40,000 sq. ft. building.
+The Innovation Park facility is home to the IDEA Center.

 Irish Innovation Fund

 The Irish Innovation Fund (IIF) is a $3.5-million fund at the University of Notre Dame established to help launch student-led ventures and further strengthen the educational component of the University's ESTEEM Program.
 It was created in honor of Philip J. Purcell, III, a member of the University’s Board of Trustees.

 Notre Dame California accelerates opportunities across Notre Dame, especially for students in the Master of Science in Engineering, Science and Technology Entrepreneurship Program, who are well-prepared to leverage the broader connections with companies in the heart of 21st-century technology and innovation.
 The multi-pronged plan includes establishing career opportunities and internships for Notre Dame students and graduates with both large companies and fast-growing startups in the Silicon Valley area and beyond.